 This is one of the most frequent mix-ups when it comes to understanding vertigo.
-The term dizziness tends to be used as a catch-all phrase to include actual vertigo (the feeling of spinning or whirling when you're actually still), feeling faint or lightheaded, or unsteadiness (loss of balance).
-Vertigo is not a fear of heights, as it is commonly referred to.
+The term dizziness often refers to a catch-all phrase to include actual vertigo (the feeling of spinning or whirling when you're actually still), feeling faint or lightheaded, or unsteadiness (loss of balance).
+Vertigo is not a fear of heights, as most people commonly believe.

-Experiencing vertigo is more common than one might think.
-It is estimated that about 40% of people across the United States will experience some form of difficulty with dizziness or balance during their lifetime.
+Experiencing it is more common than one might think.
+About 40% of people across the United States will experience some form of difficulty with dizziness or balance during their lifetime.
 The chances of vertigo occurring also increase as a person ages, becoming more prevalent starting in the early 20s.
-Consequences of vertigo also increase as you get older, since a loss of balance in the elderly can result in injury and bone fractures.
+The consequences of the symptom also increase as you get older, since a loss of balance in the elderly can result in injury and bone fractures.

-There can be a lot of reasons why vertigo develops, ranging from simple (the common cold) to more severe (due to head trauma).
-The most common causes of vertigo include the following:
+There can be a lot of reasons why it develops, ranging from simple (the common cold) to more severe (due to head trauma).
+The most common causes of false spinning sensation include the following:

 Vertigo or dizziness can also be an unwanted side-effect of certain medications.

-Most often, vertigo can be explained by causes that are less serious.
-However, in rare cases, vertigo and dizziness can be caused by other conditions that require further medical attention.
+Most often, it can be explained by causes that are less serious.
+However, in rare cases, vertigo and dizziness can be due to other conditions that require further medical attention.
 Less common causes of vertigo include tumors, stroke or TIA (transient ischemic attack) affecting the brainstem, traumatic brain injury, and multiple sclerosis (MS).

-The Epley Maneuver is used specifically for people who have BPPV, or Benign Paroxysmal Positional Vertigo.
-BPPV causes intense bouts of vertigo.
-Otoconia, small calcium crystals that are normally embedded within the inner ear, can come loose and travel to parts of the inner ear where they don't belong.
+The Epley Maneuver is for people who have BPPV, or Benign Paroxysmal Positional Vertigo.
+BPPV causes intense bouts of false spinning sensation.
+Otoconia, small calcium crystals that are normally embedded within the inner ear, can come loose.
+They may travel to parts of the inner ear where they don't belong.
 When the head is placed in a certain position, the inner ear is abnormally stimulated which results in severe vertigo.
-The Epley Maneuver is made up of a series of specific head and body positioning moves that attempt to shift the otoconia back to a part of the inner ear where they won't produce vertigo symptoms.
+The Epley Maneuver is made up of a series of specific head and body positioning moves.
+It attempts to shift the otoconia back to a part of the inner ear where they won't produce vertigo symptoms.